rchakode/realopinsight/doc/sphinx/source/tutorials/tutorial-nagios.rst

 configuration file in *C:\\Program Files\\NGRT4N\\examples* (default
 installation directory).

 After signing in, the interface will be loaded.
-See :doc:`here <../userguide/oc-manual>` to learn more about the Operations Console's Features.
-See the :doc:`FAQ <../faq>` for the default user credentails.
+See :ref:`here <oc-manual>` to learn more about the Operations Console's Features.
+See the :ref:`FAQ <faq>` for the default user credentails.

 That's all for this tutorial.
 Now create your own environment and enjoy